 There are several devices that came close to being our top halogen oven.
 Overall, we found some devices were either missing core features, such as the hinged lid, or were missing essential accessories such as the extender ring.

 Taking all of this into account our recommended device is the Andrew James Halogen Oven.
-With its modern digital controls, hinged lid, huge array of accessories and fantastic price.
+With its modern digital controls, hinged lid, the huge array of accessories and fantastic price.
 It is a no-brainer for us.
+We are currently seeking a replacement for the Andrew James Halogen Oven as they appeared to have stopped selling on Amazon.
+We will update the blog post when we have further information.